zannloo/tp/docs/UserGuide.md

 #### Acceptable values for each parameter:

 `SPECIFIED_PATH`:

-- must be a valid path to a student
+- Must be a valid path to a student.

 <box type="success" seamless>

 #### Output if command succeeds:

-- Displays message indicating successful creation together with information of the new student.
+- Displays message indicating successful creation and information of the new student.

 </box>